 Table of contents

-The Association is sympathetic to the needs of such owners and operators to secure adequate insurance protection even though the risks are not capable of being shared on a mutual basis within the Standard P&I Cover that is reinsured through the International Group Pool.
-Consequently, the Association has developed a number of Additional Covers that are intended to meet such needs but which must necessarily be separately reinsured from the Standard P&I Cover.
-However, such additional insurances are normally offered to Members that already have Ships that are entered in the Association for the Standard P&I Cover and such additional insurances are intended to ‘bolt on’ to such Cover in order to provide cover where it is not available under the Standard P&I Cover.
+Gard is sympathetic to the needs of such owners and operators to secure adequate insurance protection even though the risks are not capable of being shared on a mutual basis within the standard P&I cover that is reinsured through the International Group Pool.
+Consequently, Gard has developed several additional covers that are intended to meet such special needs, but which must necessarily be separately reinsured from the standard P&I cover.
+Such additional insurances are normally only offered to Members that already have Ships that are entered in Gard P. & I. (Bermuda) Ltd or Assuranceforeningen Gard – gjensidig for ordinary P&I risks.
+The additional covers are intended to supplement the P&I entry to meet special needs falling outside the scope of the cover reinsured under the International Group Pool.

 All such additional covers are written by a risk carrier being part of the Gard group (as insurer) on a fixed premium basis and are subject to the Additional Covers - Terms and Conditions for 2021 which contain a catalogue of various additional insurance products available designed to supplement standard insurance solutions.